klasbo/TTK4145/Project/README.md

  - No network partitioning: A situation where there are multiple sets of two or more elevators with no connection between them

-Start with 1 <= n <= 3 elevators, and m == 4 floors.
-Try to avoid hard-coding these values: You should be able to add a fourth elevator with no extra configuration, or change the number of floors with minimal configuration.
-You do, however, not need to test for n > 3 and m != 4.

 Evaluation
 ----------